elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

 ## Aside

-To my first-year business professor who insinuated that short-selling should be illegal because it is illegal to sell a borrowed car and returning the same model and make car bought from someone else: shares are **fungible**, cars are not.
+To my first-year business professor who insinuated that short-selling should be illegal because it is illegal to sell a borrowed car and then return the same make & model car bought from someone else: shares are **fungible**, cars are not.

 Plug: You what else isn't fungible?
 Bitcoin, Doge, Ethereum, Ripple, Cardano, Tether.
 Out of the top 25 cryptocurries, only Monero is fungible.